When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: Experiments

-Our implementation of RTS, RTS-MR, and $(\mu; 1+1)$-EA, was done in such a way that new individuals were only evaluated if that was absolutely required.
-Whenever a newly created individual was identical to one of the parent individuals, no fitness evaluation was spent.
-Similarly, during the local competition on RTS and RTS-MR, if the two competing individuals are identical, no fitness evaluation is spent.
-We did our best to use near-optimal parameter settings for the three EAs so that they could perform as best as possible.
+Our implementation of the algorithms was done in such a way that new individuals were only evaluated if that was absolutely required.
+Whenever a newly created individual is identical to one of the parent individuals, no fitness evaluation is spent.
+Similarly, during the local competition on RTS and RTSMR, if the two competing individuals are identical, no fitness evaluation is spent.

-Uniform crossover was used on all experiments.
-On instances of the multimodal problem generator, crossover is only effective when crossing strings in the same basin of attraction.
-In such cases it is as if the problem had only a single peak and that would make it equivalent to the classical \emph{onemax} problem for which uniform crossover provides better mixing and faster convergence.
-We tested three crossover rates $P_c = 0.0, 0.5, 0.8$ and used bit-flip mutation with probability $1/L$.
-For RTS and RTS-MR, the window size $w$ was set to 4 times the number of peaks following the recommendations given in~\cite{Harik:95a} or to the population size, whichever was minimum.